Soerensen42/Hyperopt/README.md

 There is also a Quick scan option for setup and debugging.
 This uses an extremely small data sample for the FCN.

-Since the .sh script and the params script cant communicate, there is the option to set a maximum amound of searches in the params file. when the number is reached every Core.py script will isntantly terminate after starting, since the .sh file doesnt have the option to view the search history.
-If there is no reason to stick exactly to the amount of searches set in the .sh file just set it to a high number (ex.
+Since the .sh script and the Core.py script cant communicate, there is the option to set a maximum amount of searches in the params file.
+When the number is reached, every Core.py script will isntantly terminate after starting.
+If there is no reason to stick exactly to the amount of searches set in the .sh file, just set it to a high number (ex.
 1000).

 # Fully Connected Network (FCN)